 Founded in France, glass manufacturer Saint-Gobain Glass specialises in developing high-performing and innovative glass solutions.

-A large sliding-door glass fresco crafted by Saint-Gobain and featuring a drawing by Amanda Weil can be found at the Cigar Lounge.
+A large sliding-door glass fresco crafted by Saint-Gobain and featuring a drawing by Amanda Weil can be found at the Fumoir.

 In the work of New York artist M. Troy, the creative use of broken mirrors leads to an unexpected fragmentation of space.
 These reflective shards break and multiply the images of the surrounding space, resulting in new perspectives of the familiar.